-Egg wash is a mixture of beaten eggs and liquid (usually water or milk) which is brushed onto baked goods like pastries before cooking.
+Egg wash is a mixture of beaten eggs and liquid (usually water or milk) that is brushed onto baked goods like pastries before baking.
 It adds shine and color and helps keep the edges together.
-When you see this term used in a recipe or cooking directions, knowing why and how to use it will help you get the best results.
+When recipes or cooking directions call for egg wash, knowing why and how to use it will help you get the best results.

-The golden, shiny glaze on the surface of a pie crust was probably created by brushing it with egg wash before baking.
-Egg wash helps give a golden brown sheen to soft bread like dinner rolls, danish pastry, cinnamon rolls, brioche, and challah.
+The storybook glaze on the surface of a pie crust was probably created by brushing egg wash on it before baking.
+Egg wash helps give a golden brown sheen to soft bread like dinner rolls, Danish pastry, cinnamon rolls, brioche, and challah.

 Egg wash can also be used as a sort of glue to secure two edges of pastry together, as when making filled pastries, empanadas, or en croute (in crust) recipes.
-This works because of the protein in the egg coagulates when it's cooked, forming a stiff bond that isn't reversible.
+This works because the protein in the egg coagulates when it's cooked, forming a stiff bond.

-If are sprinkling your pastry or bread with granulated sugar or spices, brushing it with egg wash first will help the granules stick to the surface instead of spilling off.
+If you're sprinkling your pastry or bread with granulated sugar or spices, brushing it with egg wash first will help the granules stick to the surface instead of spilling off.

-This nature of egg wash to stick things together has its drawbacks.
-You need to be careful with egg wash when you're working with puff pastry, because if it drips onto the edges of the pastry, it can glue the layers together, thus preventing the pastry from puffing while it bakes.
+The nature of egg wash to stick things together has its dangers.
+You need to be careful with egg wash when you're working with puff pastry, for example, because if it drips onto the edges of the pastry, it can glue the layers together, thus preventing the pastry from puffing while it bakes.

-Use these ingredients and procedure for an egg wash:
+Use the following procedure to make an egg wash:

 - Crack an egg into a bowl and beat it thoroughly with a fork.